 activity to occur are coming from outside the organism.
 Agency is assigned to entities who initiate actions themselves.
 Agency is

-matter the most and who can be held responsible for them.
-By providing empirical data from invertebrate model systems
+the most and who can be held responsible for them.
+By providing empirical data from invertebrate model systems supporting a

 Professor D.S.Wilson, of the Evolution Institute in New York, is concerned with

-social support from multiple sources, including family, neighbourhood, school, religion, and through extracurricular activities
+support from multiple sources, including family, neighbourhood, school, religion, and through extracurricular activities such as